 The resolution affirmed that a democratic and equitable international order fosters the full realization of all human rights for all, and that everyone is entitled to it.

-On 25 September 2014, the Human Rights Council extended the mandate for an additional three years, until 30 April 2018.
+The resolution established the mandate of the Independent Expert on the promotion of a democratic and equitable international order for an initial period of three years.
+On 25 September 2014, the Human Rights Council extended the mandate for an additional three years, until 30 April 2018 (A/HRC/RES/27/9).

 Download print-quality photo.